jasontcrabtree/WIP-2020-Portfolio/work/brand-voice.md

 ## Introduction

-This Case Study describes how I solved a problem I was personally experiencing, and the steps along that path.
+This Case Study describes how I approach problem solving.
 In doing so, I’ve focused on my problem-solving process, rather than presenting a final, polished interface.
 That focus reflects both the context and how I think about design.
-I firmly believe that a lot of problems can be solved via spreadsheets and text documents — and that not everything needs pixel-perfect presentations (although some things do need that!).
+I firmly believe that a lot of problems can be solved via spreadsheets and text documents — and that not everything needs visual artifacts.

-If you’d like to hear more about this or anything else say hello on [twitter](https://twitter.com/jasontcrabtree) or [via email](mailto:jasontcrabtree@gmail.com).
-And if you’re hiring Product Designers, I’m actively looking for opportunities in Dublin, London or remote!

 ### Setting the Scene

-A few months ago, I applied for a job at Slack.
+In early 2019, I applied for a job at Slack.
 At the time I was deciding between two worlds — customer operations, the field I’ve spent most of my career working in, and design, my future career.
 As you might be able to guess, I didn't get the job.
 However, now that I’ve committed full-time to looking for design jobs, this seems like a great time to talk about one of the ways I prepared for the Slack interview.

 **Spoilers:** I designed a small but practical solution to a problem I had during the interview with Slack.
 That should have been a hint to my design ambitions!